Preventing elder abuse

 What can I do to stop elder abuse?

-There are non-governmental organisations that deals with the abuse of the elderly and whose mandate includes awareness campaigns and initiatives.
+There are non-governmental organisations that deal with the abuse of the elderly and whose mandate includes social work intervention services, counselling, awareness campaigns and initiatives.
 You can contact:

 You can report human rights violations to: